Charles Rosa: Global Fight League

 On December 11, 2024, it was announced that Rosa was signed by Global Fight League.
 On January 24th, 2025, it was announced Charles was drafted to the Miami GFL team.

 Rosa was scheduled to face Khumoyun Tukhtamuradov in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
 However, all GFL events were cancelled indefinitely.

+BKFC

-BKFC ice wars
+BKFC Ice Wars

 On June 3rd 2025 Rosa announced that he had signed with the BKFCs new promotion called BKFC ice wars where fighters will have sanctioned “hockey fights” on ice.

 Rosa fought Reid Krasowski on October 10, 2025 in the co main-event of BKFC ice wars 3 and won with a second round TKO.

+Bare-knuckle fighting

+Rosa made his BKFC debut at BKFC 92 on August 29, 2026 against Charon Spain.
+He lost the fight by split decision.

 Grappling Career

 Rosa faced Julio Cesar Chaves on JUNE 3, 2022 in a grappling match on Titan Fighting Championship 77.
 The bout would end in a draw after 2 rounds and a 10 minute overtime.